June 13, 2025

 General Duties:

 ANRA is seeking a motivated individual to join our team in the role of Maintenance Technician.
-This is an entry level field position that reports to the Field Maintenance Manager.
+This is an entry level field position that reports to the Field Operations Director.
 The Operations Division operates water and wastewater facilities to achieve compliance with state and federal regulations.

 Ideal candidates will possess the skills to conduct routine repairs and maintenance, preventative maintenance and emergency repairs for water and wastewater systems.
 The candidate will exhibit the ability to perform routine tasks with minimal supervision, organizational and communication skills, strong attention to detail and correctness, ability to multi-task, positive attitude, ability to work well with others, strong initiative, ability to meet deadlines, and willingness to accept additional responsibilities.